jarmoza/aolm_full/README.md

 # aolm_full
-Code, data, media, and writing for AOLM dissertation
+Code, data, and media for AOLM dissertation